Getting the Diagnosis

 How I’m Feeling and Making Plans

 I neglected to say earlier this morning that I have found myself with a stronger feeling that I need to be with Kate more.
-I have been thinking of the possibility of limited time to enjoy ourselves “the way they are” rather than “the way they will be” in the future.
+I have been thinking of the limited time to enjoy ourselves “the way they are” rather than “the way they will be” in the future.
 She went to the Y breakfast this morning, but I have tried to reach her about having lunch together.
 She hasn’t been at home and hasn’t answered her phone or text messages.
 She could possibly be at church where the connection is not so good although I thought she was almost fully disconnected from her responsibilities there.

 I also keep thinking of things that she would like to do while she is able to fully appreciate them: seeing the grandchildren, traveling, visiting with friends, etc.